ashuwhy/AbleSpleeter/README.md

 other) **using an existing installation of spleeter**. if you aren't able to install spleeter, check out

-All instructions were tested with Max 8.5 / Ableton 11.1.5 and will not work for earlier versions.
+All instructions were tested with Max 8.5 / Ableton 11.1.5.

 ### Windows steps: